 This means many of the best positions aren't found on a job board or a company's careers page.
 These positions are often only revealed when working with a recruiter.
-Specifically, by working with a recruiter who specializes in marketing positions.
+Specifically, by working with a recruiter who specializes in the creative services industry.
 Unless you're working with a well-connected recruiter, you might miss out on your dream job.